emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

    - the merge was non-trivial
    - there has been any rebasing (see step 7)
-   - you haven't `checked pull request build results from CI`_
+   - there were failed or missing build results from CI

    then build and test the merge result locally if possible.
 For example::